AWS-First-Cloud-Journey/000006-AutoScaling/content/6-LaunchAutoScalingGroup/_index.md

 ![Auto Scaling Group](/images/16/00016.png?featherlight=false&width=90pc)

-15. The initialization of Auto Scaling Group will be done, the newly created Auto Scaling Group will be displayed in the list, and you can select it to view detailed information.
+15. The initialization of the Auto Scaling Group will be done, the newly created Auto Scaling Group will be displayed in the list, and you can select it to view detailed information.

-    - We can track existing EC2 instances in Auto Scaling Group on the **Instance management** page.
+    - We can track existing EC2 instances in the Auto Scaling Group on the **Instance management** page.
 Instances with InService status are ready-to-go instances.

 ![Auto Scaling Group](/images/16/00017.png?featherlight=false&width=90pc)